ShySummer/ShySummer.github.io/_pages/about.md

 I am currently a Master’s student supervised by [Zhiyong Zhang](https://zzmri.sjtu.edu.cn/group/) at the School of Biomedical Engineering, Shanghai Jiao Tong University, with an expected graduation in March 2026.

-My research interests include magnetic resonance imaging (MRI), signal processing, deep learning and RF sensing, with a primary focus on motion detection and correction in MRI. **I am actively seeking PhD positions that align with these areas of study.**
+My research interests include magnetic resonance imaging (MRI), signal processing, deep learning and RF sensing, with a primary focus on detecting patient motion during MRI scans and compensating for the resulting motion artifacts to recover diagnostic-quality images. **I am actively seeking PhD positions that align with these areas of study.**

 # 📝 Publications